hhl028/text-to-image-shapes-colors/README.md

 ## Dependencies

-To use the skip thought vectors, you will need to install these:
+To use the skip thought vectors and GAN, you will need to install these:

 * Python 2.7
 * Theano 0.7